 Total Company Revenue.
-The increase in both U.S. and international organic revenues was driven by volume gains in CAG Diagnostics recurring revenue, reflecting continued high demand for companion animal diagnostics, as well as higher realized prices.
-Our CAG Diagnostics instrument revenue reflects high placement volumes compared to the prior year.
+The increase in organic revenue was driven by volume gains in CAG Diagnostics recurring revenue, primarily in the U.S. Overall growth reflects higher realized prices and expanding demand for companion animal diagnostics globally.
+Our CAG Diagnostics instrument revenue reflects high placement volume this quarter.
 The higher revenue in our Water business was primarily due to the benefit of price increases and higher testing volumes.
-The decline in our LPD business was primarily due to the lower demand for swine testing in China.
-The impact of acquisitions increased total revenue growth by 1.4% while the impact of currency movements decreased total revenue growth by 1.9%.
+The decline in our LPD business was primarily due to lower demand for swine testing in China.
+Other revenues reflects lower OPTI COVID-19 PCR testing products and services in the U.S. The impact of foreign currency movements decreased total revenue growth by 3.3%, while acquisitions increased revenue growth by 1.0%.